War of Mutina: After the consuls' deaths

+March on Rome

-The Senate, distrusting Octavian, attempted suborn his troops.
+The Senate, distrusting Octavian, attempted to suborn his troops.
 This failed.
 Octavian then roused his army against the Senate in Rome.
 While the Senate attempted to appease him by giving Octavian command of the war on Antony and granting him more honours, this also failed.
 Octavian's soldiers demanded for him the consulship.
 When the Senate refused, he marched on Rome.
 Cornutus, in command of some legions from Africa and one legion of recruits, attempted to make a stand against Octavian's forces.
 The Senate moved a senatus consultum ultimum against Octavian, but when Octavian's forces arrived, the garrison at Rome simply defected.
 Cornutus committed suicide and Octavian encamped outside the city.
 The Senate, intimidated by his forces, finally offered him the consulship and ten thousand sesterces to each of his men.

 Because an interrex could not be appointed if there were any patrician magistrates, two men were irregularly appointed pro consulibus to hold consular elections.
 The following elections returned Octavian (aged 19) and one of his relatives, Quintus Pedius; they took office on 19 Sextilis (later renamed August) 43 BC.
 Octavian had his adoption by Caesar ratified; Pedius had legislation enacted (the lex Pedia) establishing a court to try Caesar's killers.
 After a single day trial, the liberatores as a lot were condemned and outlawed in absentia.
 They then lifted the declaration of Lepidus and Antony as public enemies.

 Under Lepidus' auspices, Octavian and Antony met at Bononia to form a compromise.
 The two, with Lepidus, then agreed to form a commission of three men with powers rei publicae constituendae; Octavian and Antony would go to war against Caesar's killers.
 This commission, known today as the Second Triumvirate, would be ratified by the lex Titia.
 The alliance would be further consummated by Octavian's marriage to Antony's step-daughter.
 Within the year, the triumvirs started a series of proscriptions where prominent wealthy men and political enemies were marked for death: among them were Decimus Brutus and Cicero.
 Decimus Brutus was executed in Gaul during an attempt to flee to Marcus Brutus in Macedonia.
 Cicero was executed at his villa in Caieta on 7 December.